spaceFlow-US/.github/profile/README.md

 We understand that high-quality tenants are the backbone of a thriving rental market.
 At spaceFlow, we enable these tenants to enjoy an express rental experience, deserving of their status.
 Our platform offers a comprehensive one-time verification process, streamlining their journey from searching to settling into their new home with features like self-guided tours powered by IoT and computer vision, direct video communication with landlords, and swift application processes.
 This efficiency doesn't just attract tenants; it transforms them into invaluable assets for landlords, acting as reliable, single-unit property managers empowered by spaceFlow's maintenance system.

 With just a few clicks to list a property and a monthly platform fee, landlord gain access to a pool of qualified tenants.
 Our automation platform will guide qualified tenants to handle the rest.
+Landlords can live anywhere.

 Join us at spaceFlow, where we leverage cutting-edge technology to streamline the rental process, build strong landlord-tenant relationships, and pave the way for the future of remote property management.
 Transforming the rental industry, one property at a time.